-The right panel of figure~\ref{fig:Mh_lambda_kappa_2} indicates how the estimated uncertainty depends on $\lambda$ and $\kappa$.
-For small couplings ($\lambda=\kappa<0.2$), the uncertainty remains nearly constant at $\Delta M_h \sim 0.7\unit{GeV}$.
+The right panel of Figure~\ref{fig:Mh_lambda_kappa_2} indicates how the estimated uncertainty depends on $\lambdaNMSSM$ and $\kappa$.
+For small couplings ($\lambdaNMSSM=\kappa<0.2$), the uncertainty remains nearly constant at $\Delta M_h \sim 0.7\unit{GeV}$.
 For $\tan \beta = 3$, a slight positive deviation appears in comparison to larger $\tan \beta$.
 However, the estimated uncertainty remains below $1\unit{GeV}$ there.
 In the range of moderate couplings, slight changes occur.
-While the uncertainty decreases with increasing $\lambda$ and $\kappa$ for $\tan \beta = 3$, it increases for larger considered values of $\tan \beta$.
+While the uncertainty decreases with increasing $\lambdaNMSSM$ and $\kappa$ for $\tan \beta = 3$, it increases for larger considered values of $\tan \beta$.
 Beyond the perturbativity limit, the uncertaintes grow quickly.
 That tendency is stronger for larger $\tan \beta$.
-The plot thus indicates that for $\lambda$ and $\kappa$ allowed by the perturbativity limit, the uncertainties are of the order of $\sim 0.7\unit{GeV}$ and only very slightly dependent on these couplings.
+The plot thus indicates that for $\lambdaNMSSM$ and $\kappa$ allowed by the perturbativity limit, the uncertainties are of the order of $\sim 0.7\unit{GeV}$ and only very slightly dependent on these couplings.
 In contrast, for values above that limit, there is a strong dependence entailing a significantly less reliable prediction of $M_h$.
-Also, comparing to the dependence of the uncertainty on $x_t$ studied in ref.~\cite{Kwasnitza:2020wli}, one comes to the conclusion that the variation of $\lambda$ and $\kappa$ below the perturbativity limit has only a minor numerical effect.
+Also, comparing to the dependence of the uncertainty on $x_t$ studied in Ref.~\cite{Kwasnitza:2020wli}, one comes to the conclusion that the variation of $\lambdaNMSSM$ and $\kappa$ below the perturbativity limit has only a minor numerical effect.

-In order to confirm the conjecture from above of an uncertainty of less then $1\unit{GeV}$ for any scenario with small $|x_t|$, a random scan with $N=10^{3}$ sample points was performed.
-The parameters were varied in the following ranges:
+In order to substantiate the finding of an uncertainty of less than $1\unit{GeV}$ for scenarios with moderate $|x_t|$, a scan with $N=10^3$ sample points was performed.
+The parameters were varied randomly in the following ranges:

-Among these generated points, the ones leading to a wrong vacuum structure were discarded as well as points violating the perturbativity limit for $\lambda$ and $\kappa$.
-For each of remaining points, the theory uncertainty was estimated in the way described in the previous section.
-It was found that $\Delta M_h \lesssim 1\unit{GeV}$ holds for all these parameter points.
+During the scan, parameter choices leading to a wrong vacuum structure were ignored and generated anew.
+Among the points produced in this way, those violating the perturbativity limit for $\lambdaNMSSM$ and $\kappa$ were discarded.
+For each of the remaining 796 points, the theory uncertainty was estimated as described in the previous section.
+It was found that $\Delta M_h < 0.8\unit{GeV}$ holds for 86.2\% and $\Delta M_h < 1\unit{GeV}$ for 97.9\% of the parameter points.
+The majority of parameter points with higher uncertainties $\Delta M_h > 1\unit{GeV}$ have large $|x_t|$.
+Nevertheless, even for large $|x_t|$ the typical uncertainty is small: out of the 144 points with $|x_t|>2$ in the scan, 94\% have $\Delta M_h<1\unit{GeV}$ GeV.
+Below, we will provide additional details on cases with large $|x_t|$.